Joint venture, a foreign adventure

 • Alternatively, one of the partners may be negligent or go bankrupt and fail to honour their commitments,

-• or conflict may arise about control.
+• Conflicts may arise about control.

 Prevention is better than cure